 You never know when winter weather will hit, so always keep a snow brush and ice scraper in your car, rather than at home.
 That way, it's with you when you need it.

-5. Flashlight
+9. Flashlight

 A flashlight quickly becomes essential if you're stuck in the dark.
-Store the flashlight in the car emergency kit with the batteries in backward to avoid accidentally draining them.
+Store the flashlight in the car emergency kit with the batteries backward to avoid accidentally draining them.
 When it's time to use the light, simply flip the batteries around.

-6. Flares
+10. Flares

-Winter weather often creates low visibility, so it's critical to make sure that other motorists see your vehicle.
-Flares are set in the road to alert other motorists to your presence.
+Winter weather often creates low visibility, so it's critical to make sure that other motorists can see your vehicle.
+Flares are set in the road to alert other travelers to your presence.
 It can also be helpful to have a red cloth on hand for signaling and catching the attention of first responders.

-7. Sand or cat litter
+11. Sand or cat litter

-8. Snow shovel
+12. Snow shovel

-Whether you're stuck in a snowbank or need to shovel sand behind your tires, this is an invaluable piece of winter equipment.
+Whether you're stuck in a snowbank or you need to shovel sand behind your tires, this is an invaluable piece of winter equipment.
 Look for a folding emergency snow shovel for easier storage in your vehicle.

 13. Rope

-14. Whistle or hand-held horn
+14. Whistle or handheld horn

 15. Tow rope

-If you slide off the road, a tow rope can get you back on your way, oftentimes more quickly than waiting for a tow truck.
-Of course, you'll need another vehicle (usually a truck) to help tow you out.
 To use the tow rope, start by shoveling away as much snow as possible.
 This will make it easier to pull the vehicle.
 Next, attach the tow rope to the tow hitch or tow hooks of the vehicle pulling out your car.
 Then, attach the rope to tow hooks or the frame of the stuck vehicle (never the bumper, axle or suspension).
 Make sure no one is around the rope, and that each vehicle has a driver.
 Then, slowly pull the slack from the tow rope, and gently pull the vehicle out.

 16. Snow chains

-Also called tire chains, snow chains provide extra grip on icy or snowy roads.
-While most motorists will never need them, they're required on some roads, including high mountain passes.
-Put on snow chains just before you reach a snowy or icy area and take them off when you're back to clear pavement Since this usually happens in terrible weather, you'll want to know what you're doing before you actually need chains.
 You'll need chains for all your drive tires.
-That means if you have all-wheel drive, you'll need four, while front- or rear-wheel drive vehicles only need two.
-To put the chains on, lay them in front of your drive tires.
+That means if you have all-wheel drive, you need four, while front- or rear-wheel-drive vehicles only need two.
+To put the chains on, lay them in front of your tires.
 Slowly drive onto them, stopping in the middle.
 Then, tighten the chains.
 While this may sound simple, it takes some practice before you're comfortable doing it in a blizzard.
 So, before adding snow chains to your emergency kit, familiarize yourself with them at home.

 Some winter emergency kits recommend driving with extra gas.
 However, it's not typically considered safe to drive with a gas can.
-The fumes can cause headaches and other symptoms while having extra fuel can make vehicle accidents worse.
+The fumes can cause headaches and other symptoms, while having extra fuel can make vehicle accidents worse.
 Instead of carrying a gas can, always check your gas gauge before heading out.
-Aim to keep your gas tank more than half full during the winter, so you always have enough fuel to cope with unexpected emergencies or travel delays.
+Aim to keep your gas tank more than half full during the winter so you always have enough fuel to cope with unexpected emergencies or travel delays.

-Preparing for winter driving
+Preparing for Winter Driving

 The best way to prepare for winter weather is by making sure your car is in top condition before freezing temperatures begin.
 Know how to take care of your tires and what to do if you have to change one unexpectedly.
 Be sure that you're up-to-date with your oil changes, familiarize yourself with your dashboard lights and know what to do when the check engine light comes on.
+Winter driving requires some preparation, from gathering your emergency preparedness kit to purchasing snow tires.
+The Synchrony Car Care credit card can help you pay for car repairs promptly, keeping you on the road and where you need to be.
+Learn more and apply now.

 Disclaimer: We include links to other websites in this article for our convenience.
 We do not endorse any content on these sites.
 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.
 This content is subject to change without notice and offered for informational use only.
 You are urged to consult with your individual advisors with respect to any information presented.
 Synchrony and any of its affiliates (collectively, “Synchrony”) make no representations or warranties regarding this content and accept no liability for any loss or harm arising from the use of the information provided.
 Your receipt of this material constitutes your acceptance of these terms and conditions.